Neoncat-OG/TrollStore-IPAs/README.md

 ---

+*Thanks to [Trick-Minimum](https://github.com/TestAccountFooBar) for uploading all apps from Swaggy's repo to this one.

 *Huge thanks to [hieuddo](https://github.com/hieuddo) for their effort to get this up and running.
 There are still a few issues I've noticed with how the repo is updated.
 While this is a good companion to have, following up with this repo itself is currently the best way to catch up on all IPA releases.*

 *Many thanks to [Cleover](https://github.com/Cleover) / [Team](https://github.com/TheResonanceTeam) for their diligent work in providing a functional version of [TrollApps](https://github.com/TheResonanceTeam/TrollApps).*